 3.5.
 Abdomen

 The abdomen is foam covered with skin.
 Biomechanical data from children has been used to determine the required stiffness.
 The Q0 abdomen has a simplified layout with an integral foam part for the complete torso.
+For frontal impact, the abdomen of the Q1.5, Q3, Q6 and Q10 are instrumented using Abdominal Pressure Twin Sensors (APTS).

 3.6.
 Lumbar spine